 Is there a ‘safest seat on a plane’?

 So, is there really a safe spot?
 Airlines contend that there is no such thing.
 I would agree as there are so many random factors to consider during an accident.
 However, statistically speaking, a seat close to an exit in the front or rear, or a middle seat in the back third of the plane offers the lowest fatality rate.
 That said, flying is still the safest form of transport.
 According to the National Safety Council (NSC), in the USA, “over the last 10 years, passenger vehicle [includes cars and motorbikes] death rate per 100 million passenger miles was over 9 times higher than for buses, 17 times higher than for passenger trains, and 1,606 times higher than for scheduled airlines.”
 So, statistically, you’re much safer in a plane than on any other mode of transport.

-In light of COVID 19, various studies were undertaken to identify the safest seats in a plane, where the risk of infection is lowest.
+In light of diseases such as SARS or COVID 19, various studies were undertaken to identify the safest seats in a plane, where the risk of infection is lowest.
 One way to reduce transmission is to wear a face mask.
 Another method is to open the air vent above your head.
 One study concluded that the seats in the back rows are safest as there are fewer people behind you.
 In addition, there’s a bigger chance of empty seats next to you as airlines typically fill a plane from the front.